Here are a selection of instructional self-help videos provided by the NHS to help you manage your own health.

 Sprains and strains are common injuries affecting the muscles and ligaments.
 Most can be treated at home without seeing a GP.

-For more information visit NHS Choices https://beta.nhs.uk/conditions/sprains-and-strains/
+For more information visit the NHS website https://beta.nhs.uk/conditions/sprains-and-strains/

 How to treat a nosebleed